jkaardal/xo-rl-js/README.md

 which should serve xo-rl-js on localhost:8000 by default (see the [documentation](https://docs.python.org/3/library/http.server.html) for more information).

 Three hyperparameters are provided:
 - `epsilon`: is the probability that the computer will make a random move.
 This is to make sure the computer explores rather than getting stuck behaving suboptimally.
 Since it is a probability, the value should be in [0, 1].
+Default is set to 0.0 (no exploration).
 - `discount`: a discount factor that can be adjusted to change the "reach" of a reward back in time.
 This is usually kept at 1.0 in episodic games (games that terminate).
 In continuous games, this would be <1.0 to ensure that the total reward does not diverge.
 (Refer to the literature to learn more)
 - `learning rate`: the "speed" at which the computer learns from a game.
-The learning rate must be greater than or equal to zero.
+The learning rate must be in [0, 1].
 A small learning rate means that the computer will learn slowly while a large learning rate could lead learning to be volatile and not learn.
 The default value of 0.1 seems to work adequately but has not been optimized in any way.

 ## Behind the scenes